pganalyze/pgday-chicago-2024/README.md

 **Minimal Indexes**: Minimize the number of indexes that are selected.

-**Minimal IWO**: Minimize the combined index write overhead (IWO) of the existing and possible indexes that are selected.
+**Minimize Index Write Overhead**: Minimize the combined index write overhead (IWO) of the existing and possible indexes that are selected.

 ### Rules